Hoarding & Grief

 Hoarding is more prominent with the presence of TV shows depicting individuals of all walks of life involved in this.
-By looking deeper into this situation you will understand how emotional losses go hand in hand with hoarding and how the hoarder is not the only one affected by the actions of the hoarder.
+By looking deeper into this situation, you will understand how emotional losses and, in some cases, trauma go hand in hand with hoarding and how the hoarder is not the only one affected by their action.

 Ramifications of hoarding can depend on factors such as the degree of cleanliness, safety and emotional well-being of the hoarder.
-As the “problem” increases other cause and effect scenarios dealing with family and friends may appear.
+As the hoarding problem increases other cause and effect scenarios dealing with family and friends may appear.

 For the hoarder, emotions such as sadness, loneliness, despair, yearning, depression, anger, being overwhelmed and not understanding why family and friends no longer come to visit can wreak havoc on their emotional, mental, physical and spiritual well-being.